folio-org/docs/content/en/docs/Settings/Settings_data_import/settings_data_import.md

 1. In the **Field mapping profiles** pane, click **Actions \> New field mapping profile**.
 2. In the **New field mapping profile** window, enter a **Name** for the field mapping profile.
-3. Select an **Incoming record type** from the drop-down list: MARC Bibliographic or EDIFACT invoice.
+3. Select an **Incoming record type** from the drop-down list: MARC Bibliographic, MARC Authority or EDIFACT invoice.
-4. Select a **FOLIO record type** from the drop-down list: Instance, Holdings, Item, Invoice, or MARC Bibliographic.
+4. Select a **FOLIO record type** from the drop-down list: Instance, Holdings, Item, Invoice, MARC Bibliographic, or MARC Authority.
 Depending on your selection, different options appear.
 The field mapping details are designed to mimic the FOLIO record's create/edit screen as much as possible.
 However individual fields may be populated with a reference to a particular field in the incoming record, a default value, or a combination of both.
 See the sections below for more information.
 5. Optional: Enter a **Description** for the field mapping profile.
 6. Optional: To link action profiles to the field mapping profile, under **Associated action profiles**, click **Link Profile**, and follow these steps:
     <ol type="a">